crosshatch/server/OVERVIEW.md

 ## Market

-Crosshatch taps into the U.S.' $5 billion market for education technology.
+Crosshatch taps into the U.S.' $5 billion EdTech market.
 Meanwhile, the global children's app market is projected to grow to $14.6 billion by 2026.
 This growth rate outpaces the overall app market, reflecting rising demand for specialized educational solutions.

 Other key metrics: